johnmargas/CIM540/week2/homework/readme.md

 ### The Plan

-My plan was simple, instead of using numerous conditional statements, I decided to convert every US Customary unit to inches and then simply convert that to the desired Metric System unit.
+Instead of using numerous conditional statements, I decided to convert every US Customary unit to inches and then simply convert that to the desired Metric System unit.

 ### Step-By-Step